XPRNetwork/grant-framework/applications/freehumans.world.md

 **The Solution:**
 > FreeHumans.World introduces an alternative, a new Web 3 social network (dApp) that integrates gamification, blockchain, and AI technologies to redefine digital socio-cultural ecosystems and exposure markets (NFTs with real utility and regular markets similar to ebay.com - priced in XPR coin and GRAT token).
 >
-> Up to 99% of the GRAT token will be distributed for free to 1-3 billion users on signup.
+> Up to 99% of the GRAT token will be distributed for free to users on signup.
 The dApp aims to democratize digital engagement and ownership through decentralized governance and non-discriminating instant participatory economics.
 >
 > The platform employs new algorithms backed by Gratitude Tokens ($GRAT) to innovate economic exchange, enabling users to earn through various forms of digital engagement and to use tokes for more exposure to the network.
 It emphasizes authenticity and security with Quantum Resistant Encryption (SSS) and a unique, invite-only membership model.
 This approach seeks to shift from centralized control to a decentralized, equitable, and participatory model, fostering a digital environment where community, creativity, and democratic values thrive.